Spectrometry is virtually a synonym for spectroscopy or spectrography. For more information, see spectroscopy.

-It originated as a general term for the use of a Spectrometer, that measures Intensity as a function of Wavelength, with Spectroscope a more specific term for an instrument you "look through" (like a microscope or telescope) and Spectrograph for one that produces graphical output.
+The term originated as a general term for the use of a spectrometer, that measures intensity as a function of wavelength, with spectroscope a more specific term for an instrument you "look through" (like a microscope or telescope) and spectrograph for one that produces graphical output.
 Now virtually all data is collected digitally, easily displayed or printed graphically, so the term chosen for a specific instrument is insignificant.